DHTMLX/docs-spreadsheet/docs/api/spreadsheet_aftervaluechange_event.md

 ### Description

-@short: fires after the value of a cell changes
+@short: Fires after the value of a cell changes

 ### Usage